MWPuppire/lisp/README.md

 Other differences:

-* Most printing functions (and the REPL) use `inspect` instead of directly writing strings.
+* The REPL uses `inspect` instead of directly writing strings.
 * `+`, `-`, and `*` accept multiple arguments (mal specifies only binary definitions for these).

 ## Known issues